gbabbitt/HWI_demo/README.md

 # HWI_demo
-files to be used at HWI tutorial
+This repo contains files to be used at HWI tutorial on july 17.
+Please see the list of web links and download and install MEGA 7.0 and UCSF Chimera 1.13 to a laptop you will be using during the tutorial.